SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/03-filtering-sorting-data.md

 **Important:** Make sure both species are included in your filtered dataset before continuing with the rest of the exercises.

 >## Filters vs. facets
 > Faceting and filtering look very similar.
-A good distinction is that faceting gives you an overview description of all the data that
+A good distinction is that faceting gives you an overview of all the data that
-> is currently selected, while filtering allows you to select a subset of your data for analysis - e.g. you can also specify where to
+> is currently selected, while filtering allows you to select a subset of your data for further inspection and analysis.
-> place Blanks and Errors in the sorted results.
 >
 {: .callout}

 ## Sorting data
+Sorting data is a useful practice for detecting outliers in data - potential errors and blanks will sort to the top or the bottom of your data.

 To sort the data in a column, click the arrow next to your chosen column name and select `Sort...`.
 This will open a pop-up that will present you with different options, e.g. whether you wish to sort by `text`, `numbers`, `dates` or `booleans`